camieac/utilc-data-structures/README.md

 [//]: # (Remove all of these comments when done.)

-# utilc-template
+# utilc-data-structures

 ## Introduction
-_This section of the README file introduces the library to developers._

-`utilc-template` contains templates for creating a new `utilc` library.
-All `utilc` projects try to keep to this template wherever possible.
+`utilc-data-structures` contains C implementations of commmon data structures.

+Currently available data structures:
+- singly linked list
+- doubly linked list

 ## Purpose
-_Describe why this library is useful to the developer.
-What problems does this library solve?_

-This template saves the hassle of manually creating all the files that form a `utilc` library.
+This library provides data structure implementations to programmers, for a multitude of applications.

 ## Code Example
 _Provide a code example showing the library API, try to keep the code nice and condensed.
 Don't bother with error checking, include comments if necessary.
 Provide a link to the example file, as shown below._

-A full example, making use of the full `utilc-template` API is available in [example](https://github.com/camieac/utilc-template/blob/master/example/utilc-template-example.c).
+A full example, making use of the full `utilc-data-structures` API is available in [example](https://github.com/camieac/utilc-template/blob/master/example/utilc-template-example.c).
 A shortened example is given below:
 ```
 uc_template_h template;
 uc_template_create(template)